NguyenVietHoang/Endless-Run/Readme.txt

 + This game is better running on PC with the aspect ratio of 16:9/16:10.
 + How to run the game:
 	.
 In Unity: Go to "Main" scene -> press Play
 	.
-Or use the build: Go to Build -> run "Unity Test" app
+Or use the build: Go to Build -> run "Unity Test" app (The build is only available via file downloaded by Google Drive)

 #############################